TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

       use LoggerAwareTrait;
    }

-Or, you can instantiate the Logger with `makeInstance`.
+Or, you can instantiate the Logger with :code:`makeInstance`.

-The `LogManager` enables an auto-configured usage of loggers in your PHP code by reading the logging configuration and setting the minimum severity level of the Logger accordingly.
+The :code:`LogManager` enables an auto-configured usage of loggers in your PHP code by reading the logging configuration and setting the minimum severity level of the Logger accordingly.